 |Appium||Appium anonymous access is not supported with LDAP.|

 |Max number of users||Adding up to 5000 LDAP users is supported.|

-To use UFT Mobile with secure LDAP (SSL), you will need your LDAP certificate.
-The section below is relevant for on-premises deployments of UFT Mobile.
-For UFT Mobile SaaS, open a service request to install your LDAP certificate on the server.
+To use Digital Lab with secure LDAP (SSL), you need your LDAP certificate.
+The section below is relevant for UFT Digital Lab.
+For UFTDigital Lab managed SaaS, open a service request to install your LDAP certificate on the server.
 For details, see Check the LDAP configuration and obtain a certificate.

-- Copy the certificate to the UFT Mobile server machine.
+- Copy the certificate to the Digital Lab server machine.
 Obtain your certificate from your IT administrator or use a third-party tool to obtain a certificate.
 For details, see Check the LDAP configuration and obtain a certificate.